Aofficial0/Weather-App/README.md

 # Citation
 The use of the OpenWeather Api to pull weather information into our weather app.
-The use of stackoverflow to get the
+The use of stackoverflow for some functions and css The SME session where Kevin went through the Api process.